peterwestai2/symbolic-knowledge-distillation/README.md

 - tail: the inference for this example (string)

+- inference: identical to tail

 - split: the dataset split for this example, one of: [train,test,val]

 - rec_X: whether this example is cutoff by the critic at an expected recall of X. Our high-filtration corpus uses 0.5, medium uses 0.8 (bool)

 - p_valid_model: the score assigned by the critic model (float)

+- valid: the human annotation, if available.
+These are raw values in {2,1,-1,-2,-9}.
+For the purposes of the critica model, this is binarized to values > 0 vs. < 0.